-2.1 Recurrent Neural Network State Machine
+2.1 Recurrent Neural Network - Connectionist State Machine

-Recurrent networks have also been explored as models for representing and learning formal and natural languages.
-Simple recurrent neural networks can be interpreted as neural network representations of finite state automaton (FSA) [Allen90, Cleeremans89, El-man91b, Giles92a, Horne92, Mozer90, Noda92, Pollack91, Sanfeliu92, Watrous92].
-For convenience we will call these neural network finite state automata (NNFSA).
-It is possible to prove that simple recurrent networks can exactly emulate the behavior of FSA and that synthesis and extraction methods exist for FSA and recurrent neural networks [Casey96, Frasconi96a, Omlin96a, Omlin96b] and even for fuzzy FSA [Omlin98].
-We will not directly discuss neural network finite state machines, i.e. NNFSA which have additional output symbols, see for example [Das91, Chen92, Goudreau95].
+Recurrent neural networks have been explored as models for representing and learning formal and natural languages.
+The basic structure of the recurrent networks, shown in Fig. 1, is that of a neural network finite state automaton (NNFSA) [Allen90, Cleeremans89, Giles92a, Horne92, Liu90, Mozer90, Noda92, Pollack91, Sanfeliu92, Watrous92].
+More recently, [Nerrand93] formalizes recurrent networks in a finite-state canonical form.
+We will not directly discuss neural network finite state machines, i.e. NNFSA which have additional output symbols, see for example [Das91, Chen92].
+The computational capabilities of recurrent networks were discussed more recently by [Giles92a, Pollack91, Siegelmann92].